J. C. Watts: Post-congressional career

 Watts considered running to succeed Brad Henry as Governor of Oklahoma in the 2010 gubernatorial election, but declined in May 2009, citing his business and contractual obligations.

+Watts served as a campaign surrogate for Newt Gingrich's 2012 presidential campaign.
 On April 7, 2015, Watts joined U.S. Senator Rand Paul on stage during Paul's announcement speech for U.S. president.

 For most of 2016, Watts served as the president and CEO of Feed the Children (FTC).
 The board of directors announced his appointment on January 21.
 On November 15, the organization and Watts announced that he was no longer serving in those roles.
 The following April, Watts sued both FTC and its board of directors for wrongful termination.
 According to Watts, he was fired after uncovering rampant financial mismanagement at the charity and notifying the state's Attorney General Office of potentially illegal practices.
 Feed The Children denied there was any validity to Watts' claims and proceeded to file a counter-suit against him.
 The case was settled in 2019, after FTC agreed to drop their counter-suit and pay Watts $1 million to resolve all his claims against them.

 In 2019 Watts began plans to start the Black News Channel, which launched on February 10, 2020, as a 24-hour news channel aimed at an African American audience.
 The channel went out of business in April 2022, in the face of lagging cable and satellite provider subscriptions and an unsuccessful 2021 revamp that added commentators at odds with Watts's views.